Bernstein Litowitz Berger & Grossmann

 Dispute resolution

 Bernstein Litowitz is an undisputed leader in the securities-focused plaintiff arena.
 Peers on both the same and opposite sides of the “V” offer plaudits and admiration on a near-unanimous basis.
-“Bernstein is always at the top,” declares a peer, voicing a general consensus.
-“They are one of the few firms in this capacity that files the big, meaty securities cases, and they litigate them hard.
-Theyre not just ‘first-to-filers’ trying to get out as quickly as possible with a weak settlement.”
-Another peer concurs: “We see Bernstein Litowitz a lot but only in the bigger casesthey are more selective.
+“Bernstein does the whole ‘Bernstein,’ thing, which is baseline excellent,” declares a peer, summing up the general consensus.
+Another contemporary elaborates, “They are one of the few firms in this capacity that files the big, meaty securities cases, and they litigate them hard.
+They’re not just ‘first-to-filers’ trying to get out as quickly as possible with a weak settlement.”
+Another peer concurs: “We see Bernstein Litowitz a lot but only in the bigger cases – they are more selective.”